chalco777/wastewaters_project/downsampling_resistome_variation/scripts/rgi-resistance_proport_plot_contig.md

 Output: See `plots` directory for the generated plots.

 ## Credits
-The plot `downsampling_resistome_variation/plots/proportion_resistant_baumannii.png` and this script was generated together with [Diego Taquiri](https://github.com/diego-taquiri).
+The plot `downsampling_resistome_variation/plots/proportion_resistant_baumannii.png` and part of this script was generated together with [Diego Taquiri](https://github.com/diego-taquiri).

 ```{r load libraries}